OuchenTech/Yu-Gi-Oh-Studio/README.md

 ## 🎯 What You're Getting

 **Yu-Gi-Oh!
-Studio** is a complete, production-ready mobile app template that lets users create custom Yu-Gi-Oh! cards with professional quality.
+Studio** is a complete, production-ready mobile app template that enables users to create custom Yu-Gi-Oh! cards with professional quality.
+Built with Python and Kivy, this template provides everything you need to launch your own card creation app or learn mobile development using python.

 ### ✨ Key Highlights